florin-t04/florin-t04/README.md

 # hello👋
 ![Alt text](images/123.png)

- ## I'm a legal alien
- born in ROM, but curently living in MD
+ born in ROM, but currently living in MD

  ## Passioned about:
     -God